CouchPotato/CouchPotatoV1/README.md

 * Install Python 2.6 or higher
 * Git clone/extract MM wherever you like
 * Run "python MovieManager.py -d" to start in deamon mode
-* Set your username & password in the settings
+* Set your username & password in the settings if you want.
 * Fill in all the config stuff

 Ubuntu (init.d script):